boluadunbarin/vpn/README.md

 - Privacy: VPNs mask your ip address making it harder for websites to monitor your online activity/ anonymous internet activity.
 - Access content that is geographically based: if you want to access services from another country.

--VPNs can also shield you from cyber threats, safeguarding sensitive data.
+- VPNs can also shield you from cyber threats, safeguarding sensitive data.